didip/tollbooth/README.md

 * [LaborUnion](https://github.com/didip/laborunion): A dynamic worker pool library.

 * [Gomet](https://github.com/didip/gomet): Simple HTTP client & server long poll library for Go.
 Useful for receiving live updates without needing Websocket.

+## Contributions

+Before sending a PR with code changes, please make sure altered code is covered with tests which are passing, and that golangci-lint shows no errors.

+To check the linter output, [install it](https://golangci-lint.run/usage/install/#local-installation) and then run `golangci-lint run` in the root directory of the repository.